Djnirds1984/SULIT-WIFI-by-AJC/README.md

         ```
     *   Nodogsplash has its own web server for the portal page.
 We need to replace its content to redirect to our Node server.
     *   Edit the splash page: `sudo nano /etc/nodogsplash/htdocs/splash.html`
     *   Replace the entire content of the file with a meta refresh tag.
-This redirect passes along crucial client information (`$mac`) that our server needs.
+This redirect passes along crucial client information (`$mac`, `$ip`) that our server needs.
         ```html
         <!DOCTYPE html>
         <html>